Introduction

 How to Maintain Results from Saw Palmetto

-- Fuel your body with a well-rounded diet that includes beneficial fats, such as omega-3s.
+- Energize your body with a balanced diet with good fats, like omega-3s.

 Diet, Hydration, and Stress Management

-Good hydration and stress control play a big role in hormone regulation—don’t ignore them!
+Good hydration and stress management also matters in hormone regulation—don’t neglect it!

 Conclusion